 Following these steps from within the MirageID Browser will allow you to log in to google:

-After you log in to Google, you will be redirected to a page asking you to grant Dropbox access to your google account.
+After you log in to Google, you may be redirected to a page asking you to grant Dropbox access to your google account.
 You can safely deny this:

 Type gmail.com into the url bar of the browser.
 You should be able to access Gmail and other Google services.

 If you see an error page similar to the following, refresh your browser.